Hearing and hearing loss. How to prepare for your appointment

 How you can prepare for your hearing assessment

-If you suffer with ear wax build up and regularly have your ears cleaned, please arrange to have this done 2-3 weeks before your appointment.
+If you suffer with ear wax build up and regularly have your ears cleaned, please arrange to have this done 2 to 3 weeks before your appointment.
 If you have long hair you may like to bring along a hair band to keep your hair away from your ears during your appointment.
-It would be helpful if you could bring along a list of any medication you are currently taking.
+It would be helpful if you could bring along a list of any medicines you are currently taking.